Ihar-Batura/typescript-essentials/badges-compilation.md

 6. **Generics in TypeScript**: [Badge](https://learn.microsoft.com/api/achievements/share/en-us/IharBatura-7874/FZUKFDUX?sharingId=EFB4100EBC51C5C8)
 7. **Work with External Libraries in TypeScript**: [Badge](https://learn.microsoft.com/api/achievements/share/en-us/IharBatura-7874/QDAH9J6E?sharingId=EFB4100EBC51C5C8)
 8. **Organize Code with Namespaces in TypeScript**: [Badge](https://learn.microsoft.com/api/achievements/share/en-us/IharBatura-7874/8R6B4G8W?sharingId=EFB4100EBC51C5C8)

+## Reflections

+Wow, TypeScript is so cool.
+It's very easy to start using it.
+You can control the types of variables.
+Interfaces are what I want to use all the time.
+Developing typed functions in TypeScript makes your work easier because you always know what it returns.
+Classes enable you to express common object-oriented patterns in a standard way, making features like inheritance more readable and interoperable.
+Generics are very useful when we don't know the exact type of the input data.
+Namespaces and modules are good technology but I more prefer use modules.